aktualisiert

 OUR HACIENDA

-Our lush but modest property includes four small fruit orchards (lime, orange, grapefruit, plantains, banana, avocado, guayaba, guava, pistachio, mango trees, and some local treasures like chicozapote, nance, anona, chaya, jicaro, guaya, and tamarindo).
+Our lush but modest property includes several small fruit orchards (lime, orange, grapefruit, plantains, banana, avocado, guayaba, guava, pistachio, mango trees, and some local treasures like chicozapote, nance, anona, chaya, jicaro, guaya, and tamarindo).
 We also grow medicinal trees such as neem, kalanchoe, and moringa, offering a connection to the natural health traditions of the region.
 Additionally, our land is rich with fossilized seashells and remains of ancient Mayan living, making it a fascinating spot for history enthusiasts and nature lovers alike.
 We have a bamboo garden that adds a touch of serenity to the landscape, providing a peaceful and calming space to relax and reflect.
+Finally, since purchasing our property in 2023, we have planted over fifty trees, mostly fruit trees.

 OUR PROJECTS